-6. Screenflow or Camtasia Studio for screen-capture video
+6. Screenflow or Camtasia Studio

 If you’re promoting software products as an affiliate, you’re going to want to create walkthroughs and demos for your audience.
 With software-based products, though, it’s a little more difficult to film a video.
 A regular old video camera isn’t going to do the trick here, so you’re going to want something that lets you create a video of your computer screen “from the inside.”

 (Yes, I realize Camtasia has a Mac version as well, but I prefer Screenflow over it.)

 Using these affiliate tools, you can simply record whatever you’re looking at on your computer, along with your voice.
 Whether it’s your full-desktop view, or just a particular window, you can give people an insider look at programs, courses, and other things you use online and recommend.

 This significantly increases the likelihood of someone clicking through your affiliate link, because like I said, people like to see what they’re going to get before they get it.